 We are also able to provide you with the best advice on Canterbury and the surrounding area to allow you to truly get the most from your visit.

 For more information on the city and, of course, The Potting Shed B&B Canterbury, please contact us today

-If you are looking for a Canterbury B&B which offers something slightly different with a little style and self-contained privacy then consider The Potting Shed at Quaives Cottage, near Canterbury
+If you are looking for a Canterbury B&B which offers something slightly different with a little style and self-contained privacy then do consider The Potting Shed at Quaives Cottage, near Canterbury

 - Twin bed or Super King bed accommodation in an ideal location

-- Separate sitting room/kitchen
+- Separate sitting room/kitchenette

 - A warm and welcoming ‘home from home’ service

 - Healthy continental style breakfast in The Potting Shed

 - TV and Wi-Fi